Biography

 Courses Taught

 Phase I. Clinical Reasoning.
 Group Facilitator.
-Spring semester.
+Spring and Fall semesters.
 2024 - present

 Phase I. Pharmacology COPD and Asthma.
 Peer Instruction.
 Cardiovascular/Pulmonary/Renal Block.
 Spring 2020-2021